Sunday, June 2, 2024

 Palma de Mallorca, Spain

-You can watch a video about our visit to Palma here:
+You can watch a video about one of our visits to Palma here:

-We went on a Mediterranean cruise, and Palma de Mallorca was one of the stops on our cruise.
+We went on two Mediterranean cruises, and Palma de Mallorca was one of the stops on both cruises.
 Palma is a resort city and capital of the Spanish island of Mallorca.
 Mallorca is the largest island belonging to Spain and the seventh largest Mediterranean island.
-We arrived on a beautiful day and enjoyed the view as our ship came in to port.
+On our cruise in 2024, we arrived on a beautiful day and enjoyed the view as our ship came in to port.
 We could see the beautiful gothic cathedral, La Seu, or Cathedral of Palma, which many call the Cathedral of Light, which overlooks the Bay of Palma.
 Right beside it we could see the much-smaller-in-comparison Royal Palace, or Royal Palace of La Almudaina.

 We purchased tickets for the Hop on Hop Off Bus Tour, which I would recommend, because some of the sites worth seeing in Mallorca are not within easy walking distance.
 Our main stops for the day were: